youtube/cobalt/cobalt/doc/splash_screen.md

      first time.

-  3. **Build-time fallback splash screen:** If a web cached splash screen is unavailable and command line parameters are not passed by the system, a `gyp_configuration.gypi` fallback splash screen may be used.
-Porters should set the gypi variable `fallback_splash_screen_url` to the splash screen URL.
+  3. **Build-time fallback splash screen:** If a web cached splash screen is unavailable and command line parameters are not passed by the system, a CobaltExtensionConfigurationApi fallback splash screen may be used.
+     Porters should set the `CobaltFallbackSplashScreenUrl` value in `configuration.cc` to the splash screen URL.

-  4. **Default splash screen:** If no web cached splash screen is available, and command line and `gyp_configuration.gypi` fallbacks are not set, a default splash screen will be used.
-This is set in `base.gypi` via `fallback_splash_screen_url%` to refer to a black splash screen.
+  4. **Default splash screen:** If no web cached splash screen is available, and command line and CobaltExtensionConfigurationApi fallbacks are not set, a default splash screen will be used.
+This is set in `configuration_defaults.cc` to refer to a black splash screen.

 ## Web-updatability